 We currently support macOS and Raspberry Pi operation systems.

 The Description field should contain a description of the fact.
 Use the description as a way to communicate with other Addigy users how to understand and leverage your fact.
 Consider adding information like: what the different results of the fact mean, how the result is collected, what versions of the OS it has been tested on, and if there are any special considerations or dependencies for your fact.

 The dropdown menu allows you to select the scripting language you will be using.
-Currently, only Bash and Python are supported, but other languages may be available in the future.
+Currently, Z-Shell, Bash, and Python are supported.

 The hashbang textbox contains a path to the binary that will run your fact.
-By default, it will be the macOS default locations for both languages: #!/bin/bash for Bash scripts or #!/usr/bin/python for Python scripts.
 You can use this textbox to call a different interpreter for your script (a Python3 binary, for example).
 We recommend that you stick to the default hashbangs unless you understand how to call other interpreters or shells and know that the path will be available on your machines.

 Finally, the scripting window provides a place for you to enter the script that will be run to collect your fact.
 All standard output and standard error from the script will be collected and parsed by the Addigy agent auditor for the specified return type.

 For each return type, a specific type of output will be looked for: